oroinc/crm/Resources/doc/reference/js_tools_and_libraries.md

 ### Oro

-Oro is the globab namespace for all JS widgets.
+Oro is the global namespace for all JS widgets.
 Also it contains several useful functions.

 **Public methods**